(Ab)Using Regression for Data Adjustment: Non-identifiability and its implications

+\paragraph{Performances and random errors.} Note that we treated the vector $\beps$ as fixed rather than random in the preceding considerations.
+Now one could think of

+with adjusted performances $\pi_i$ and truly random errors $\delta_i$ representing random fluctuations which are neither related to the $X_i$ nor to the units' abilities or failures.
+Without more advanced sampling schemes and certain assumptions on the $\pi_i$, however, there is no possibility to estimate the latter quantities.

+In traditional regression applications, people are mainly interested in $f_o$ as a means to describe the relation between $X_i$ and $Y_i$ and to predict $Y_o$ from $X_o$ for future observations $(X_o,Y_o)$ which are indpendent of the given pairs $(X_i,Y_i)$, $1 \le i \le n$.
+Here the $\eps_i$ represent measurement or sampling errors which are modelled as random and considered to be an unavoidable nuisance.
+The residuals $\hat{\eps}_i$ are only used to estimate certain properties of the random errors $\eps_i$ and to validate or falsify certain assumptions on these.
+Using regression as described previously to create ``corrected values'' $\hat{\eps}_i$ as a surrogate for the raw values $Y_i$ is not what the method is designed for; therefore the provocative word `abusing' in the title of this report.

-This procedure is simpler than an established method of benchmarking, called data envelopement analysis (DEA), initiated by Farrel (1957) and Charnes et al.\ (1978).
-Very roughly saying, in that approach one assumes that the $\eps_i$ are non-negative, and $f(\cdot)$ describes the minimally achievable costs per unit.
-The corrected cost measures $\eps_i$ are estimated via a linear optimization method.
-The main reasons for the company to use the regression approach rather than DEA were the higher complexity of DEA, which made it difficult to communicate it to employees, and the known sensitivity of DEA to errors in the data.
-Moreover, normal quantile-quantile plots of the residuals showed no serious violation of a Gaussian distribution, whereas the DEA paradigm would predict a non-symmetric, right-skewed distribution.
+\paragraph{Data envelopement analysis and quantile regression.} One should mention here an established method of benchmarking, called data envelopement analysis (DEA), initiated by Farrel (1957) and Charnes et al.\ (1978).
+Very roughly saying, in that approach one assumes that the $\eps_i$ are non-positive (if higher values of $Y_i$ mean better performance), and $f_o(x)$ is the maximally achievable performance under the circumstances described by $x \in \XX$.
+The deviations $\eps_i$ are then estimated via a linear optimization method.
+The main reasons for using a regression approach rather than DEA seem to be the higher complexity of DEA, which makes it more difficult to communicate it to laymen, and the known sensitivity of DEA to errors in the data.
+Moreover, normal quantile-quantile plots of the residuals $\hat{\eps}_i$ often indicate a Gaussian distribution, whereas the DEA paradigm would predict a non-symmetric, left-skewed distribution.

-This is certainly a non-standard application of regression methods in the sense that the regression function is treated as a nuisance parameter while the ``errors'' $\eps_i$ are of primary interest.
-The problem with that approach is that these ``errors'' may fail to satisfy common assumptions such as independence, mean or median zero and homoscedasticity.
-Indeed, it may happen that the numbers $\eps_i$, as a measure of the offices' individual performance (motivation, efficiency etc.), are correlated with the covariable vectors $\bs{X}_i$.
-But then the residuals $\hat{\eps}_i$ are systematically different from the numbers $\eps_i$.
-By the way, DEA may suffer from the same problem, in particular, when the performance of most offices is still far from optimal.

-Even if the assumed model $\mathcal{F}$ is correct and if the ``errors'' $\eps_i$ satisfy the standard assumptions of being independent and following all the same distribution $\mathcal{N}(0,\sigma^2)$ for some $\sigma > 0$, the average absolute difference between the ranks $\hat{R}_i$ and $R_i$ may be substantial.
-In the present paper we derive an explicit expression for the ``rank distortions''